FilippoFicarra/FilippoFicarra.github.io/content/authors/admin/_index.md

 Along the way, I’ve taught and written my thesis at ETH and worked at IBM, experiences that helped me see how theory and practice come together.
 Beyond research, I love turning learning into teaching.
 I’ll plan to post regular lessons and reflections on this site, a space to share insights, explore ideas, and keep curiosity alive.

-When I’m not building or studying AI, you’ll often find me playing guitar and singing, cooking new recipes, or climbing mountains.
+When I’m not building or studying AI, you’ll often find me playing guitar and singing, cooking new recipes, or climbing.
 I believe that creating, learning, and exploring, both in and out of the lab, are what make life meaningful.